wing5wong/artisan-whs-static/source/_events/2026-10-19_whs-māori-awards-2026.md

 title: WHS Māori Awards, 2026
 date: 2026-10-20T08:43:00+13:00
 ---
-WHS Māori Awards are on Tuesday 20 October
+WHS Māori Awards are on Tuesday 20 October.
-Whanganui Race Course
+Eulogy Lounge at the Whanganui Race Course.
-6:00pm start
+6:00pm start.

 It is our special 20 year anniversary this year!
 We will have special guests return in the form of older teachers who started this occasion in 2006.